 The most valuable means of identifying the precise (often surprisingly precise) terms of reference of topographic elements is, as Gelling and Cole in The Landscape of Place-Names have demonstrated with regard to English place-names (2000: LPN), careful observation of examples in the field, supplemented by study of maps and photographs, terrestrial and aerial.
 There is much scope for a 'Gelling and Cole' approach to be taken to the major topographic elements common to Welsh, Cornish, Breton, and the Brittonic of the Old North.
 The precise meanings of habitative and landholding terms are more difficult to pin down.
 Again, usage in Middle Welsh, especially in legal and diplomatic contexts, is of interest, but must be treated with caution as a guide to naming practices in the Old North, especially in the neoBrittonic period.
-The insights of landscape archaeology and historical geography, and of disciplines as widely varied as palaeobotany and numismatics, are needed to develop our understanding of the changing nature of settlement types and patterns of landholding and land-use in the early and central middle ages, and the 'meaning' of settlement and landholding terms used in place-names needs to be carefully reassessed as this understanding develops.
+The insights of landscape archaeology and historical geography, and of disciplines as widely varied as palaeobotany and numismatics, are needed to develop our understanding of the changing nature of settlement types and patterns of landholding terms used in placenames needs to be carefully reassessed as this understanding develops.